 Downtown, Everything’s Waiting For You

-Give your legs a rest on the flat streets of old town Scottsdale, home to more than 125 art galleries and studios—as well as the Old Town Farmers’ Market each Saturday (Parking Corral, Brown Avenue and First Street).
-Pick up some organic produce and local food specialties before strolling down the street to Bischoff’s Southwest Art, one of the city’s best showcases of Native American and southwestern home goods, jewelry, and apparel.
+It’s well worth the lunchtime detour to the picnic tables outside Tacos Chiwas, where you’ll feast on authentic Mexican flavors in a delightfully no-frills atmosphere (1923 East McDowell Road).
+From there, you can rest your hiking legs on the flat streets of Old Town Scottsdale, home to more than 125 art galleries and studios—as well as the Old Town Farmers’ Market each Saturday (Parking Corral, Brown Avenue and First Street).
+Pick up some organic produce before strolling down the street to Bischoff’s Gallery, one of the city’s best showcases of Native American and southwestern home goods, jewelry, and art.
 An added bonus?
-You’re only a few blocks away from the afternoon Giants game (3925 North Brown Avenue).
+You’re only blocks away from the afternoon Giants game (3925 North Brown Avenue).

 I’ll Follow The Sun

-There are few better sunset vistas than those from the slopes of Pinnacle Peak, the 3,169-foot granite summit 20 miles north of old town Scottsdale.
-Now a city-designated park, Pinnacle Peak is home to a wide variety of desert flora and fauna, from gila monsters to western diamondback rattlesnakes.
-Among its non-poisonous attractions, this beautiful peak also lays claim to one of the region’s most rewarding (and only moderately-inclined) walking trails (26802 North 102nd Way).
+There are few better sunrise vistas than those from the slopes of Pinnacle Peak, the 3,169-foot summit 20 miles north of Old Town Scottsdale.
+Now a city-designated park, Pinnacle Peak is home to sunbathing gila monsters, western diamondback rattlesnakes, and one of the region’s most rewarding (and only moderately inclined) walking trails (26802 North 102nd Way).

 Your Mission, Should You Choose To Accept It

-Ease into the day with a late morning brunch at The Mission, where chef Matt Carter deliciously blends culinary influences from Spain, Mexico, and Central and South America.
-From guacamole prepared tableside to red or green chilaquiles, the dishes at The Mission are consistently top-notch—while two charming patios allow diners to enjoy the mild spring weather (3815 North Brown Avenue).
+Ease into the afternoon with a late morning brunch at The Mission, where chef Matt Carter deliciously blends culinary influences from Spain, Mexico, and Central and South America.
+From guacamole prepared tableside to red and green chilaquiles, the dishes at The Mission are consistently top-notch—while two charming patios allow diners to enjoy the mild spring weather (3815 North Brown Avenue).

 Very Superstitious, Writing’s On The Wall

-Roughly 30 miles east of Scottsdale, Apache Junction guards the western reaches of Tonto National Forest, three million acres of desert wilderness and mountainous pine forests.
-The town also sits at the foot of the Superstition Mountains, a series of rocky peaks which, according to Apache belief, hide the hole leading to the underworld.
+Roughly 30 miles east of Scottsdale, Apache Junction guards the western reaches of Tonto National Forest and its three million acres of desert wilderness and mountainous pine forests.
+The town also sits at the foot of the Superstition Mountains, a series of rocky peaks which, according to Apache belief, hide the hole leading into the underworld.

 Spend the afternoon exploring the Superstitions and Tonto National Forest with a leisurely drive along Route 88.
-If you have time to spare, consider following the Salt River all the way to the 357-foot Theodore Roosevelt Dam; dedicated by the president in 1911, and named in his honor in 1959.
+If you have time to spare, consider following the Salt River all the way to the 357-foot Theodore Roosevelt Dam, which was dedicated by the president in 1911 and named in his honor in 1959.